Skip to Main Content

 S.S.
 Meredith Victory

 S.S.
-Meredith Victory was cargo ship (Victory class) that took part in a humanitarian rescue operation that evacuated 14,000 Korean refugees from Hungnam, Korea in December 1950.
+Meredith Victory was cargo ship (Victory class) that took part in a humanitarian rescue operation, evacuating 14,000 Korean refugees from Hungnam, Korea in December 1950.

 Victory class ships were cargo ships built between 1944-1946 to transport supplies and equipment overseas.
 The Victory class ships were larger and faster than their earlier counterparts, the Liberty class.
 The S.S.
 Meredith Victory was named in honor of Meredith College to honor its completion of the Schools at War Program and the pledges by students and faculty in War Loan Drives.
 The S.S.
 Meredith Victory was christened in California on June 23, 1945; two framed pictures of the ship were then forwarded to Raleigh to be displayed in Jones Auditorium.
 Having a ship named for their school inspired the 1945 Junior Class to create a play for Palio which imagined their class serving as the crew.
 Dressed in sailor uniforms, the class took 2nd place in the competition.